openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 * `expected_origins`: REQUIRED when signed requests defined in (#signed_request) are used with the W3C Digital Credentials API [@!w3c.digital_credentials_api].
 An array of strings, each string representing an origin of the Verifier that is making the request.
 The Wallet can detect replay of the request from a malicious Verifier by comparing values in this parameter to the origin asserted by the Web Platform.

-Additional Authorization Request parameters MAY be defined and used with this profile, as described in [@!RFC6749].
+Additional request parameters MAY be defined and used with this profile for the W3C Digital Credentials API.
 The Wallet MUST ignore any unrecognized parameters.

 ## Signed and Unsigned Requests